sylviamutunga/VAW_Climate_Kenya/README.md

 The repository includes:

-Distribution of IPC Phase 3+ in ASAL counties
+Distribution of IPC Phase 3+ in ASAL counties.

-Scatter plot of IPC Phase 3+ vs Physical Violence
+Scatter plot of IPC Phase 3+ vs Physical Violence.

-Box plot of Physical Violence by Drought Level
+Box plot of Physical Violence by Drought Level.

-Bar chart comparing VAW in ASAL vs Non-ASAL counties
+Bar chart comparing VAW in ASAL vs Non-ASAL counties.

 All figures are located in the /figures folder.